Big Muskie Baits

 July 13, 2014

 Wrapping up a decade of excess, the Dow Jones rocketed to more than 14,000, only to free fall to levels of 10 years earlier.
 Wall Street got rich(er) and played by rules with no basis in reality.
 Many people bought into the notion of super-sizing meals; living in 4,000+ square-foot McMansions; and driving SUV's more suited for combat than suburbia.

-Out of this decade came the revolution in gargantuan muskie lures.
+Out of this decade came the revolution in gargantuan, big muskie baits.
 Was the craze just a sign of the times?
 A trend set by the hyper-spending consumer economy?
-Was it a matter of keeping up with the Joneses—as in if he’s throwing a 12 incher make mine 15 inches?
+Was it a matter of keeping up with the Joneses — as in if he's throwing a 12 incher make mine 15 inches?
 How big can these baits get and when is the crash coming?
 Do they really work that well, and what about everything that we knew and threw before the onslaught of big lures?

 Talking with a host of people in the industry, the resounding response is to grab a big stick and hold on, as most folks believe the mega-size lure revolution is just heating up.
 Jim Stewart, the owner of Rollie and Helen's Musky Shop in Minocqua, Wisconsin, stocks more muskie gear than any store in the country.
 He says that big baits are hotter than ever and notes that muskie guides working from his shop say that bigger lures are yielding bigger fish.